Steven Gerrard: 2000–2004: Beginnings and early call-ups

-2004–2006: Inaugural FIFA World Cup
+2004–2006: FIFA World Cup debut

+Gerrard scored his second goal for the national team in the Euro 2004 qualifier against Macedonia on 16 October 2002 in a 2–2 draw, his third goal was the opener in a 2–1 win over Serbia and Montenegro on 3 June 2003.

 Before the Euros, Gerrard won the only trophy with the national team in his career – the friendly 2004 FA Summer Tournament.

-Gerrard scored his second goal for the national team in the Euro 2004 qualifier against Macedonia on 16 October 2002 in a 2–2 draw, his third goal was the opener in a 2–1 win over Serbia and Montenegro on 3 June 2003.
 He was a regular starter in Euro 2004, scoring once to make it 3–0 in England's win over Switzerland in the second Group game of the tournament but England would be eliminated by the tournament hosts Portugal in the quarter-finals losing 6–5 on penalties in a match when Gerrard was substituted off in the 81st minute for Owen Hargreaves.

 He participated in his first World Cup in 2006 and scored two goals, both in the group stage, against Trinidad and Tobago and Sweden, although his spot-kick was one of three saved by goalkeeper Ricardo as England again bowed out to Portugal in the quarter-finals on penalties.
 He was England's top scorer in the tournament.

 2006–2010: Vice-captaincy and "Golden Generation"

 Gerrard was made vice-captain of the England team by coach Steve McClaren, and while he filled in for John Terry as captain, England suffered back-to-back losses to Russia and Croatia that ended their Euro 2008 qualifying hopes.
 After new coach Fabio Capello took over the team in early 2008, Gerrard was given a trial run as captain but Capello settled on Terry for the role.
 Gerrard was subsequently replaced as England vice-captain by Rio Ferdinand.

 Gerrard helped England qualify for the 2010 World Cup, scoring two goals in England's 5–1 win over Croatia.
-John Terry was replaced by Rio Ferdinand as captain in 2010, following revelations about the former's private life, and Gerrard subsequently became vice-captain again.
+Terry was replaced by Ferdinand as captain in 2010, following revelations about the former's private life, and Gerrard subsequently became vice-captain again.
 When the England team left for the 2010 World Cup, Gerrard was the most experienced player in the squad with 80 caps.
 During preparations for the 2010 FIFA World Cup, however, Rio Ferdinand was injured, meaning that Gerrard was appointed by Capello as captain for the tournament.
+During the tournament, he scored in England's 1–1 draw against the USA, during the group stages of the tournament.
+Unfortunately, England exited the tournament with a 4–1 loss against Germany.

 After the tournament Gerrard, part of a group of England players dubbed the "Golden Generation", confirmed that he would continue to be available for selection, despite suggestions from Capello that he would seek to rebuild the team.